-Doge Domenico Contarini, who administered the city of Venice at the time, wanted the future basilica to symbolize Venetian strength, and drew inspiration from the basilicas in Constantinople, especially the Church of the Holy Apostles.
+Doge Domenico Contarini, who administered the city of Venice at the time, wanted the future basilica to symbolize Venetian strength, and drew inspiration from the basilicas of Constantinople, especially the Church of the Holy Apostles.
 The Doge is even said to have entrusted the construction of the basilica to Byzantine architects.

-Visiting St. Mark’s Basilica in Venice
+Visiting St. Mark’s Basilica in Greece

 Exterior of St. Mark’s Basilica